enmag/F3/README.md

 ## F3 input files
-F3 loads a Python source files as input.
+F3 loads a Python source file as input.
 Such file should declare either a function `transition_system` or a function `check_ltl`.
 The first method is used to provide a fair transition system for which we want to find a fair path, the second one is used to provide a transition system and a LTL specification for which we want to find a counterexample.
 Inputs that declare the `check_ltl` function can optionally define another function called `diverging_symbs`.
 Such function can be used to tell F3 which symbols of the system must diverge to infinity in the counterexample: the sum of all their assignments diverges to infinity.

 ## F3 command line options
 Every command line option supported by F3 comes with a default value, hence you can "just run it" without specifying anything special.
 Here we briefly describe the main command line options supported by F3.
 * `-h, --help`: writes on stdout the list of available options and a description for each of them.
 * `-v, --verbose`: control the amount of messages that F3 writes on stdout.